LipstickByColor/lipstick-twin-agent-/README.md

   null-price snippet outranked the mini.
 Conflict resolution now groups offers by URL path (the SKU) *before* dedup and ranks by `(has_price, url_quality, confidence)`, so the cheaper real option can win.
-- **Excluding retailers I learned to distrust — then letting Walmart back in by page type.** Target and Walmart kept producing believable-but-wrong prices, but a blanket ban also discarded a legitimate in-stock L'Oréal at **$15.94**.
+- **Excluding retailers I learned to distrust, then letting Walmart back in by page type.** Target and Walmart kept producing believable-but-wrong prices, but a blanket ban also discarded a legitimate in-stock L'Oréal at **$15.94**.
 Now a resolved `walmart.com/ip/…` product page is kept and always fetch-verified; search/browse pages and the B2B storefront are dropped before they consume a fetch call.

-An `/ip/` URL isn't an airtight guarantee either — Walmart sometimes serves a listing of several products under a single `walmart.com/ip/…` link that the page-type gate waves through.
+An `/ip/` URL isn't an airtight guarantee either.
+Walmart sometimes serves a listing of several products under a single `walmart.com/ip/…` link that the page-type gate waves through.
 The quarantine rule — when one store reports several conflicting prices for one product, drop them all — is the backstop for exactly that.
 In the